 In August 2015, the project received a \$100,000 from the NRCS ACEP grant.
 Additionally, in 2015, Five Rivers received \$91,945 from the LCHIP program to contribute towards the purchase of the easement, relieving the City of potentially bearing the entire cost of the 50% NRCS match.
-The Russell Foundation has also committed \$25,000, and private donations total \$2,000.
-Five Rivers has facilitated the grants and discussions with the owner, and has contributed towards the legal and other transaction costs.
-The City has already contributed \$20,000 towards transaction costs, including updating the appraisal and surveying the property.
+Five Rivers has facilitated the grants and discussions with the owner, and procured additional funding through donations.
+The City has already contributed \$14,850 towards transaction costs, including updating the appraisal and surveying the property.
 These items were paid using money already appropriated in the FY 2015 and FY 2016 budgets for these purposes from the Conservation Property Management Fund.

 In November 2015, a revised appraisal was required for the NRCS grant, and the updated value of the easement is \$254,000.
-NRCS committed to covering \$27,000 of the increase contingent on the City covering the remaining \$27,000.
+NRCS committed to covering \$27,000 of the increase contingent on the City covering the remaining additional \$27,000.
 The Conservation Commission unanimously agreed to accept the increased sales price and commit these funds contingent on the revision to the easement exclusion zone.
 The Pierces agreed to the revised exclusion zone.
+See Tables 1 and 2 below for the breakdown of project costs and funding.
+The additional \$27,000 is included in the numbers.